-As this summer comes to a close, I’m reminded of what I’ve learned.
+As this month comes to a close, I’m reminded of what I’ve learned.
 The new things I’ve tried.
 The myriad opportunities that are here now and ahead.

-I’ve accomplished a lot–and you probably have, too.
+I’ve accomplished a lot, and you probably have, too.
 So you also probably realize that success isn’t immediate.
 The best ideas can start with a seed that then grows and matures.
-And growth–through life’s storms and during the sunny days, too–is what matters.
+And growth–through life’s storms and during the sunny days–is what matters.

 So as long as you’re moving, learning, being challenged, please keep going.
 It’s actually good when life isn’t simple.
 It’s good when we face challenges.
 The things we’ve beaten can prepare us for the next round of the fight.